carlito/Custom.tmTheme/README.md

+# Custom.tmTheme

-# A syntax theme framework for Sublime Text & Textmate
+A helper for easier creation of Sublime Text & Textmate syntax themes.
+I'm focusing on HTML, CSS, SCSS, Ruby, PHP, Javascript, Markdown.

 *It's just a start.
 The generated theme is still inconsistent at the moment.
 Let me know if you're aware of any documentation on available theming options.*

-The goal is a framework for easier .tmTheme creation.
-I'm focusing on HTML, CSS, SCSS, Ruby, PHP, Javascript, Markdown.

 ## Usage